Kurento/kurento/kurento-control-server/package/README.md

   clients to use KCS (that is, no authentication is enforced).
 If not specified, the empty URL will be used.
 * **controlServer.unsecureRandom:** Use /dev/urandom for secure random
   generation.
+Default value is true.
 This can be useful in systems with low entropy (such as headless virtual machines).
 You can found more info in the following pages:

   * http://www.shilpikhariwal.com/2012/04/random-number-generation-in-unix.html
   * https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged